“The page below is from the manual of PRTG,

 - For probes and groups , the Overview tab shows a tree-like view with devices and sensors, a Geo Map, as well as summary graphs for different time spans of the current probe or group.

 - For devices , the Overview tab shows device details, a Geo Map, and summary graphs for different time spans, colored gauges for high priority sensors, as well as a table list of all sensors on this device.

-Note: In order to display gauges which represent sensor states, corresponding sensors need to be tagged with 4 stars (**** ) or 5 stars (***** ) in the priority settings.
-5 stars sensors will be represented with bigger gauges than 4 stars sensors.
+Note: To display gauges, you have to tag corresponding sensors with 4 stars (**** ) or 5 stars (***** ) in the priority settings.
+5 star sensors are represented with bigger gauges than 4 star sensors.

-- For sensors , the Overview tab shows sensor details, current status, colored gauges which represent the last value of particular sensor channels (the primary channel in biggest size; not available for the Downtime channel), sensor graphs for different time spans, a table with all sensor channels, as well as similar sensors which show correlations in your network.
+- For sensors , the Overview tab shows sensor details, current status, colored gauges, sensor graphs for different time spans, a table with all sensor channels, as well as similar sensors which show correlations in your network.

 Note: For sensors using lookups, we recommend staying below 120 lookup values in the primary channel to get expressive gauges.
 For sensors with a priority of 4 stars, the upper limit is around 40 lookup values.

 Select one of the tabs Live Data (available for sensors only), 2 days , 30 days , or 365 days to display an object's monitoring data live (sensors only), or for different time spans and in more or less detail.